ryanrodemoyer/ManagerREADME/README.md

 ### Technical
 * https://drawings.jvns.ca/wizard-programmer

-## New Hire Expectations - Year 1
+## The First Year - Metrics
-These are high level targets that I will use to assess and gauge your performance over the first year.
+These are high level targets that I will use to assess, gauge and guide your acclimation to the company over the first year.
+A Developer role requires a lot of things to get done yet it all boils down to this: shipping code.
+Our fundamental unit of work is making changes to the system through code and in our organization all code is changed through a pull request.
+Our most successful developers register high on the list on "raw number of pull requests completed".

 ### 0-2 days
 - Setup developer environment.